cyberbotics/webots-doc/reference/camera.md

 ### Description

-The `Camera` node is used to model a robot's on-board camera or a range-finder.
+The [Camera](reference/camera.md#camera) node is used to model a robot's on- board camera or a range-finder.
 The resulted image can be displayed on the 3D window.
 Depending on its setup, the Camera node can model a linear camera, a lidar device, a Microsoft Kinect or even a biological eye which is spherically distorted.

 ### Field Summary